Search topics...

 Problem: Given a string, determine if it can be a palindrome after deleting at most one character.

-Approach: Use two pointers converging from both ends.
-When a mismatch is found, you have one chance to skip either the left or right character.
-Check if the remaining substring (skipping left OR skipping right) is a palindrome.
-If either works, the original string is a valid palindrome with one deletion.
+Key Insight: Use the standard two-pointer palindrome check, but when a mismatch is found, you get one chance — skip either the left character or the right character, and check if the remaining substring is a palindrome.
+If either skip works, the answer is true.

 cpp